tasmota/docs/docs/Smart-Meter-Interface.md

 `1,1-0:1.8.0*255(@1,consumption,KWh,Total_in,20` > Precision of 4.
 4 + 16 = 20 >transmit its value immediately

 `#` character terminates the list

+!!! note
+    in the decoding section of the meter defintions before the @ char no space chars are allowed

 ------------------------------------------------------------------------------
 **Special Commands**